senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getRedoRecord**

     - Retrieves and removes a pending redo record.
-        - An "empty" may be returned.
+        - An empty value will be returned if there are no pending redo records.
         - Use processRedoRecord() to process the result of this function.
         - Once a redo record is retrieved, it is no longer tracked by Senzing.
         - The redo record may be stored externally for later processing.